jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # * Spider-Man *
 Set: Crossover Vol. 2
 **Citizen of the Multiverse**
-Miles Morales doesn't technically have the **Spider-Verse** keyword, but he likes to hang out with his multiversal friends. * Spider Man *'s **Citizen o
+Miles Morales doesn't technically have the **Spider-Verse** keyword, but he likes to hang out with his multiversal friends. * Spider Man *'s **Citizen of the Multiverse** means your deck may include up to four different **Spider-Verse** Main Characters.

+These characters **do** count toward your total of 60 cards in your deck.
+If * Spider-Man * gets KO'd, you're not out of the game if you ahve at least one of your other Main Characters on your side.

 # Squirrel Girl
 Set: Legacy
 **Let’s Get Nuts**